An as-is home sale means that you are selling the property in its current state.

 Houses are vulnerable to rot and repairs as time passes.
 This calls for higher maintenance and pricey improvements, especially for the sellers.
-But putting the property “as is” in the investor’s hand will limit, or even eliminate these repair costs.
-However, known defects or faults inside the house should be disclosed to the buyers.
+But putting the property “as-is” in the investor’s hand will limit, or even eliminate these repair costs.
+However, you will need to disclose known defects or faults inside the house to the buyers.

 5. Estate Sale

-Another reason for an as is home sale is if the seller has estate properties.
+Another reason for an as-is home sale is if the seller has estate properties.
 These homeowners may not have any information about defects or significant repairs to the house, which adds a burden on their part.
-In case the division of inheritance is too complicated, siblings rely on the as is home sale to divide proceeds easily.
+In case the division of inheritance is too complicated, heirs rely on them to divide proceeds easily.

 6. Avoiding Construction Days

 If the costs do not worry homeowners, what may get on their nerves during renovations are the long construction periods.
 The working days to fix your bathrooms and kitchen might not be as fun as you think.
 For the duration of improvements, there will be substantial amounts of debris scattered throughout the house and dust everywhere.

 7. Fast Cash Flow

 Professional real estate investors are likely to make you an offer even with no contingency for a home inspection.
 Since they quote homes in cash payment, expect them to purchase the home below the property’s retail market value.
 Investing companies like House Market Solutions are typically willing to offer very favorable terms like closing in a week or two.
 They’ll also accept the property with the burden of improvements.